-3.1.11 Helideck maximum allowable weight (mass) A maximum allowed helicopter weight (mass) on the helideck (TLOF) based on dynamic loads incurred during take-off and landings.
-3.1.12 Limited obstacle sector (LOS) An area on the structure side of the helideck in which obstacles are permitted, provided the height of the obstacles above the level of the TLOF is limited.
-3.1.13 Limited parking area (LPA) A parking area of less than 1.0D separated from the TLOF by a parking transition area (PTA) that is designed to accommodate a parked helicopter where restrictions/limitations may apply (i.e. size of helicopter, parking area dimensions, weight (mass) or obstacles).
-3.1.14 Metocean The discipline concerned with the establishment of relevant environmental conditions for the design and operation of offshore structures.
-3.1.15 Minimum structure A structure with one or more of the following attributes:

-- a) structural framing which provides less reserve strength and redundancy than a typical well braced, three-leg template type platform; - b) free-standing and guyed caisson platforms which consist of one large tubular member supporting one or more wells; - c) well conductor(s) or free-standing caisson(s), which are utilized as structural and/or axial foundation elements by means of attachment using welded, non-welded, or nonconventional welded connections; - d) threaded, pinned, or clamped connections to foundation elements (piles or pile sleeves); - e) braced caissons and other structures where a single element structural system is a major component of the platform, such as a deck supported by a single deck leg or caisson.
-3.1.16 Obstacle-free dropdown sector (OFDS) Obstacle clearance provided below the helideck (TLOF) surface to cover the case of a possible of helicopter descent due to a power unit failure during the final stages of the approach or initial stages of takeoff.
-3.1.17 Obstacle-free sector (OFS) An area free of all obstructions outwards to a distance that will allow for an unobstructed arrival and departure path to/from the helideck for the helicopter(s) it is intended to serve.
-3.1.18 Parking area (PA) An area, designed to accommodate a parked helicopter, separated from the TLOF by a parking transition area (PTA).
-3.1.19 Parking protection area (PPA) A parking protection area designed to accommodate rotor infringement beyond the combined parking transition area (PTA) and parking area or limited parking area (LPA) that extends beyond the combined PTA and LPA areas.
+Term Definition Maximum Takeoff Mass (Weight) A maximum allowed helicopter mass (weight) on the helideck (TLOF) based on dynamic loads incurred during take-off and landings.
+MTOM is used interchangeably in many documents as MTOW.
+Limited Obstacle Sector (LOS) An area on the structure side of the helideck in which obstacles may be permitted within the 150 degree or less sector, provided the height of the obstacles above the level of the TLOF is limited and within a prescribed profile.
+Limited Parking Area (LPA) A parking area of less than 1.0D separated from the TLOF by a parking transition area (PTA) that is designed to accommodate a parked helicopter where restrictions/limitations may apply (i.e. size of helicopter, parking area dimensions, weight (mass) or obstacles).
+Metocean The discipline concerned with the establishment of relevant environmental conditions for the design and operation of offshore structures.
+Minimum Structure A structure with one or more of the following attributes: a) Structural framing which provides less reserve strength and redundancy than a typical well braced, three-leg template type platform; b) Free-standing and guyed caisson platforms which consist of one large tubular member supporting one or more wells; c) Well conductor(s) or free-standing caisson(s), which are utilized as structural and/or axial foundation elements by means of attachment using welded, non-welded, or nonconventional welded connections; d) Threaded, pinned, or clamped connections to foundation elements (piles or pile sleeves); e) Braced caissons and other structures where a single element structural system is a major component of the platform, such as a deck supported by a single deck leg or caisson. f) Obstacle All fixed (including temporary and permanent) and moveable objects or parts of these that are located in an area intended for the safe movement of helicopters or extend above a defined surface intended to protect the helicopter or are located outside of those defined surfaces and have been assessed as a hazard to helicopters.